 As with any 0% card, missing a payment or exceeding the credit limit will trigger an early end to any promotional periods, meaning you'll start paying stated interest rates of at least 19.9% on remaining balances (instead of 0% APR).

-Transferring a balance after the initial 90-day window is much more expensive, as the transfer fees go up to 3% on all cards AND the interest rate you pay on transferred balances will jump from 0% up to 19.9% - 27.9%—losing the benefits of a balance transfer credit card.
+Transferring a balance after the initial 90-day window is much more expensive, as the transfer fees go up to 3% on all cards AND the interest rate you pay on transferred balances will jump from 0% up to 19.9% - 27.9% or more—losing the benefits of a balance transfer credit card.

 Existing Halifax customers may need to look elsewhere for a balance transfer card, since the Halifax Balance Transfer Credit Card only accepts balance transfers from other institutions.
 While you can technically have a second Halifax credit card, you cannot transfer a balance from one Halifax card to a Halifax Balance Transfer Credit Card.

 Here's How Much You Can Save with a Balance Transfer

 A cardholder can save hundreds or even thousands of pounds by moving an outstanding balance to a good balance transfer deal (i.e., one with a promotional 0% APR of suitable duration), depending on the size of your existing balances and your current interest rates.

 As an example, let’s say you are carrying a £3,000 outstanding balance on another card that charges 19.9% and you are managing to make monthly payments of £100.
 At that rate it will take around 44 months to be debt free, and you'll have paid about £1,200 in interest payments along with way.
 You’d be better off transferring your outstanding balance to an appropriate-length balance transfer card that will keep that £1,200 of interest in your pocket—if you follow the rules and pay on time, you will not pay any interest charges while you pay down the principle.
 Plus you'll be debt free within 30 months instead of 44—that’s a year sooner.